 Osteoporosis is characterised by low bone mass and micro-architectural deterioration of bone with resulting fragility and fracture risk.

 A number of therapeutic options are available to help prevent bone loss, including bisphosphonates and denosumab.
-However prevention of fragility fractures requires a far more holistic approach that involves optimisation of modifiable risk factors, medication review and fall prevention.
+However, the prevention of fragility fractures requires a far more holistic approach that involves optimisation of modifiable risk factors, medication review and fall prevention.

 Post-menopausal women are at the greatest risk of osteoporosis.

-Osteoporosis affects over 3.2 million people in the UK.
-Prevalence is higher in women and increases following menopause as oestrogen levels fall.
+Osteoporosis affects over 2 million people in England and Wales (based on figures from NICE CKS).
+Prevalence increases with age and is higher in women following menopause as oestrogen levels fall.
+White people are also at increased risk when compared to other ethnicities.

-An ageing population is contributing to a rise in fragility fractures and it is estimated that over 500,000 occur each year in the UK.
+An ageing population is contributing to a rise in fragility fractures and it is estimated that over 500,000 occurred in 2010 in the UK (Svedbom et al).

-Osteoporosis due to an imbalance of bone breakdown and bone formation.
+Osteoporosis occurs due to an imbalance of bone breakdown and bone formation.

-Glucocorticoids cause increased turnover of bone and osteoporosis.
-Prolonged use can result in reduced turnover state - though even here synthesis is affected more leading to a loss of bone mass.
+Glucocorticoids are a commonly used medication that can lead to osteoporosis by causing increased turnover of bone.
+Prolonged use can result in a reduced turnover state (less bone breakdown) though even here synthesis (bone formation) is affected more leading to a loss of bone mass.

 Risk factors that are BMD dependent result in an increased risk of fracture based purely on their effect on BMD.
 BMD independent factors increase the risk of fracture, even in the absence of reduced BMD.